Skip to main content

 [...]

-The final configuration may look like the example below:
+The final configuration will look like the following example:

 apiVersion: apps.wandb.com/v1